CommonWealthRobotics/bowler-kernel/design.md

   - Series identified by a name (String)
 - Streamed messages provided by server contain updates.
   - A disjoint union type (i.e. `oneOf`) is used to support different types of data.
-  - !
-RFC: what data types do we support?

 #### Debugging Operations